Carniverous19/helium_analysis_tools/README.md

     python3 analyze_hotspot.py -x poc_v10 -a {hotspot address}

 There are two tables in this report.
-THe first output table gives a summary overview with an example shown below:
+The first output table gives a summary overview with an example shown below:

     analyzed 202 challenges from 516276-513758
     PoC v10 failures for name-name-name